gogatekeeper/gatekeeper/docs/content/_index.md

 he will be redirected back to `/`.

-Option `--post-login-redirect-path` changes above example mentioned behaviour in that way that if you come to `/` it will redirect you to value set in `--post-login-redirect-path`.
+Option `--post-login-redirect-path` changes above example mentioned behaviour in that way that if you come to `/` it will redirect you after login to value set in `--post-login-redirect-path`.
 So we can say it is kind of rewrite of root path `/` to the value set in `--post-login-redirect-path`.

+When you have `--base-uri` set, `--post-login-redirect-path` will be used if you visit `/yourbaseuri`.

 ## Logout endpoint